moechofe/lowresrmx/asset.dev/manual.md

     `y=touch.y` will always be executed.

-- Comment can be placed after the `:` colon instruction separator.
+- Comments can be placed after the `:` colon instruction separator.

     ✅ This will work:

         a=123 :'Default value

-- Identation as no meaning, user can place them whatever they want.
+- Indentation has no meaning; users can place it however they want.

     ✅ This will work: